 There some shortcomings when it comes to national lenders.
-The bigger the lender, the more loans they close, which means you’re just one of thousands of clients.
-So they may or may not bend over backwards for you.
+The bigger the lender, the more loans they close, which means you’re just one of the thousands of clients.
+So they may or may not bend over backward for you.
 They also tend to work with “ideal” borrowers that have a steady work history, W2s, and a good credit score.
-Many borrowers don’t fit that cookie cutter mold and require a more personal touch.
+Many borrowers don’t fit that cookie-cutter mold and require a more personal touch.

 Local lenders offer the following:

 One-on-one guidance and ongoing support from a direct contact